hakimshifat/ONotes1/DSA/Linked List/Linked List.md

 return 0;
 }
 ```
-ive made a structure named node and then renamed it to NODE using typedef.
+I've made a structure named node and then renamed it to NODE using typedef.
 Now i can use NODE like int, char to declare the structure.

 The structure have two parts.
 1.Info part